 And Yet It Moves offers a unique platform experience and was put together by the indie developer Broken Rules.

-The game was released in 2009 for Windows and Mac and eventually made its way to the Nintendo Wii in 2010 (WiiWare).
+The game was released in 2009 for Windows and Mac.
 The origins of the game start back as a science project which after receiving a large number of game award nominations grew into a full game experience.

 The game is as unique as it is fun with players controlling their character through a variety of puzzles and dangerous environments.
 The core element that players use to solve these puzzles is the ability to rotate the game world turning the walls and the roof into floor.
 This rotation of the game world also changes the gravity within the game since it always points downwards.